ScottSyms/RustAISe/README.md

 _A sample of ship positional data in NMEA 0183 format.
 The Government of Canada consumes up to 80 million of these messages in a day from various sources._

-Each sentence contains metadata about the position report, including the time the observation was made by the satellite, the source of the detection, the time the report was relayed from satellite to a ground station and whether the sentence is a fragment of a group of messages.
+Each sentence contains metadata about the position report, including the time the observation was made by the sensor, the source of the detection, the time the report was relayed from satellite to a ground station and whether the sentence is a fragment of a group of messages.

 Although some of the message is readable, important data about ship identity and movement is wrapped in a six-bit ascii payload that looks like transmission errors near the end of the sentence.
 Eric Raymond's AIVDM/AIVDO protocol decoding[^raymond] website is a detailed guide to AIS structure.

 [^raymond]: https://gpsd.gitlab.io/gpsd/AIVDM.html

 Converting a large AIS archive is a good task for Rust.

-# Parsing AIS data
+## The Parsing Task

-The goal it to get to a JSON packet that will largely preserve the original data for reprocessing if needed, but also allow it to be loaded in Pandas, a database, or stored in a read optimal format like parquet or feather.
+The goal of this program is to convert to a JSON packet that will preserve the original data for reprocessing if needed, but also exposes some of the data in the message for filtering.
+Reformatting the data as JSON allows it to be loaded in Pandas, a database, or further translated into a read optimal format like parquet or feather.

 ```
 {